edgedb/edgedb/docs/guides/migrations/guide.rst

 the final result to be.
 An example of a declarative instruction in real life would be telling a friend to show up at your house at 6416 Riverside Way.
-You've declared what the final result should be, but it's up to your friend to find it.
+You've declared what the final result should be, but it's up to your friend to find how to achieve it.

 Now let's look at some real SDL and think about its role in EdgeDB.
-Here is a simple example of a schema.
+Here is a simple example of a schema:

 .. code-block:: sdl